temperlang/temperlang-blog/posts/tangle-of-strings.md

 Python3 succeeds with the concatenation invariant above, but at the cost of allowing constructing strings that are not constructible in most other languages which raises its own interop concerns.

-For example, encoding a string to JSON and decoding it may not give you the same string.
+For example, encoding a string to JSON and decoding it may not get you back the original string.

 ```py
 🐚$ python3